eonarheim/TypeState/README.md

 ###Listening for state changes
-TypedFSM allows you to listen to state changes.
+TypeState allows you to listen to state changes.
 For example if the elevator starts moving, we would like to play some elevator music.
 Additionally we would like to stop the music when the elevator stops.

 ```javascript